 Enable LED Enclosures

-Some display enclosures include colored LEDs that light up to indicate the status of the room (Available, Busy, Check-in).
-The lights are triggered by a tone played from the iPad.
-This feature is only available using the iOS version of Eventboard.
-Once enabled, you will have three fields to fill in the appropriate frequencies for Available, Busy, and Check-in.
-These frequency requirements can be found in each enclosure's documentation or on the manufacturer's website.
-NOTE: Once enabled, devices not connected to an LED-capable mount can be muted to prevent the tone from playing.
+Some display enclosures include colored LEDs that you can configure to indicate the status of the room (Available, Busy, Check-in).
+The lights are triggered by a tone of a specified frequency played from the iPad.
+Once enabled, three fields are available for the appropriate frequencies indicating Available, Busy, and Check-in.
+These frequency requirements can be found in each enclosure’s documentation or on the manufacturer’s website.
+For example, on certain models, a frequency of 800 might trigger a green LED.
+On other models, that might trigger a yellow LED.
+Consult the documentation for your specific enclosure.
+NOTE: Once enabled, devices not connected to an LED-capable mount can be muted to prevent the tone from playing

 When toggled to yes, the title of the event will display on the device.
 If toggled to no, another option will appear, allowing the organizers name to be displayed in place of the event title.
 If the organizer's name is not available the organizer's email address (firstname.lastname@example.org) will be shown instead.
 Finally, if the organizer's email is unavailable, "Reserved Meeting" will be shown.

 If toggled to yes, and details have been provided for the meeting, they will be displayed on the device as the description.
 If toggled to no, the description will not be displayed.

 Show Event Attendees

 If toggled to yes, and attendees have been added to the event, they will be displayed on the device.
 Toggled to no, attendees will not be displayed.

 There is a lot to learn about Work Requests, so we have created a whole article to cover this.
 To learn more click here.